 special rules extending the time for filing refund claims beyond the normal three-year statute of limitations

-apply to overpayments attributable to (1) worthless debts or securities, (2) capital loss carrybacks, or (3)
+apply to overpayments attributable to (1) worthless debts or securities, (2) capital loss carrybacks, (3)

-net operating loss carrybacks.
+net operating loss carrybacks, or (4) certain events.
 For overpayments resulting from worthless debts or securities, the period of

 time for demanding an overpayment is seven years; for overpayments resulting from capital loss or net operating